MarkeyBBSRF/PATOPAI/README.md

 ### 1.Input Data Sets:

-“Input”: All the matrices represent the structure of phylogenetic trees output by PhyloWGS for TCGA pancreatic Adenocarcinoma dataset.
+“Input”: All the matrices represent the structure of phylogenetic trees output by PhyloWGS for 31 patients of TCGA pancreatic Adenocarcinoma dataset.
 The matrices for each patient are under separated files.
 For each matrix, each column and row represents a specific SNV in the patient, and each element of the matrix suggests whether the corresponding mutation in the row is a downstream mutation of the corresponding mutation in the column (0) or not (1) in the corresponding phylogenetic tree.

 “TCGA.PAAD.mutect.fea333b5-78e0-43c8-bf76-4c78dd3fac92.DR-10.0.somatic.maf”: All the  mutations in TCGA pancreatic Adenocarcinoma dataset.
 Which contains the sample names, mutated genes and Polyphen-2 scores information.